SPECIALIZING IN VINTAGE CALIFORNIAN AND AMERICAN FINE ART

 Today those works have found increasing favor and interest with collectors and investors alike.

-What started as a local gallery has now grown on a much broader scale and we now sell to collectors around the world and have developed a reputation as one of California’s premier destinations and websites for collectors of American and California Impressionism.
+What started as a local gallery has now grown on a much broader scale and we now sell to collectors around the world and have developed a reputation as one of California’s leading websites for collectors of American and California Impressionism.

 With over 20 years of experience offering a broad selection of quality vintage art, we pride ourselves in offering carefully selected paintings that represent an era of exceptional American art.